That Crazy Itch You Just Can't Satisfy

 Treatment for MS itching

-If the itching is mild, no treatment is necessary and often the symptom will go away on its own.
+If the itching is mild, the symptom may just go away on its own.
 If the itching is severe, prolonged, or disrupts your daily life, you should talk to your doctor about possible treatments.

 Pruritus (itching) associated with MS is neurologic in origin, so cortisone cream and other topical treatments may not be very helpful.
 There are, however, some medications which may be useful in diminishing the itch, including anticonvulsants (e.g. gabapentin, carbamazepine, phenytoin), antidepressants (e.g. amitriptyline, paroxetine, mirtazapine), and the antihistamine hydroxyzine (Atarax).1,4